YouannaSherif/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the content of /etc/passwd file
+displaying the content of two files